 *If your Subaru has over 150k, have the hoses and radiator ever been replaced?

 Items that seemed to work just fine yesterday, can quickly fail during or after a cold front rolls through, the most common things are weak batteries preventing your Subaru from starting and aged coolant hoses turning into a leak or worse an overheat situation.
 Understanding where your Subaru needs are ahead of winter is really the best way to get through it.
-If you have noticed any instances of slow cranking or something electrical not working quite right, don’t keep that a secret!

 Keep in mind if you own a Subaru with a Tire Pressure Monitoring System, it’s not uncommon to see the light come on during a cold morning, as the temperature drops so does the tire pressure and it may need to be corrected.

 Here are some tips for winter driving in the NW with your Subaru

 *Try to have more than ½ a tank of gas as much as possible, this minimizes condensation in the fuel tank and helps rear traction as well.

 *Try not to drive in the snow if your tires have less than 4/32 of tread life remaining.

 *When you shut the Subaru off for the night, first turn off your wipers and headlights.

 *When you start your Subaru up cold in the morning or after it’s sat for the day, say up at the pass, make sure your wipers are off and the lights are off prior to starting this is not only good for the battery but it also prevents the wipers from becoming damaged.

 *If you’re parked for the day and it’s frozen outside, lift your wipers off of your windshield so they don’t freeze to the windshield, be sure to put them back before you drive away.